-The payback period is a little misleading since it includes the accumulation of initial capital to start the mine using the existing Johnson Camp SX-EW plant and the sustaining capital from successive stages to build the Gunnison SX-EW plant, sulfuric acid plant, the rail spur, and water treatment plant.
+Table 1-11 compares the financial indicators for both the Base Case and the Alternate Case.
+The payback period does not represent the payback solely for initial CAPEX.
+Rather, it includes the accumulation of initial capital to start the Project using the existing Johnson Camp SX-EW plant and sustaining capital from two successive stages of construction for the Gunnison SX-EW plant, sulfuric acid plant, the rail spur, and water treatment plant.
 The payback period on initial capital, were Stage 2 is pushed out by three more years is 1.9 years pre-tax and 2.7 years after taxes.